ShaunaGordon/continue-config/rules/worldbuilding.md

 #### Catfolk

-- Cultural inspiration, social structures, religion, and politics are based on the type they're modeled after.
+- Cultural inspiration, social structures, and politics are based on the type they're modeled after.
+- **Religion:** Often Henotheist or even in some cases Monotheist
 - **Example:** a pride of equatorial plains-dwelling lionfolk might take inspiration from indigenous and historical peoples of central Africa.

 #### Smallfolk